Our products

 What is the best cod in the world?

 The question "what is the best cod in the world" does not have a universal answer, because it depends on what you are looking for.
-But if we are talking about salted cod for traditional Spanish and Portuguese recipes, the answer from professionals is consistent: Icelandic cod.
+But if we are talking about salted cod for traditional Spanish and Portuguese recipes, the professionals' answer is consistent: Icelandic cod.

 The reasons are cumulative:

 1. Colder waters = denser flesh.
-It's not opinion: it's biology.
+This is not opinion: it is biology.

 2. Slower growth = more concentrated flavor.
 Less water, more flavor per bite.

 3. Superior gelatin.
-The difference in a pil pil or a brandade is evident.
+The difference in a pil pil or a brandada is evident.

 4. Processing tradition specifically oriented to the Mediterranean market.

-5. Demonstrated sustainability for decades with measurable results.
+5. Proven sustainability for decades with measurable results.

 6. Consistent quality.
 The strict selection of the Icelandic industry guarantees a high standard.

 Norwegian cod is a good product.
 Icelandic cod is an exceptional product.
-The difference may be subtle, but in gastronomy, subtleties are everything.
+The difference may be nuanced, but in gastronomy, nuances are everything.

 If you are going to invest time and care in making a pil pil, a vizcaína, or a confit, it is worth starting with the best possible raw material.
 And that raw material, for salted cod, comes from Iceland.